bseltz-cohesity/scripts/powershell/objectProtectionDetails/README.md

 * -objects: one or more object names to report
 * -startDate: (optional) detaults to one month ago
 * -endDate: (optional) defaults to now
-* -includeExpired: (optional) by default only remaining snapshots are shown